e-mail: bok@dhit.pl

 • They are highly resistant to demagnetization by external magnetic field,

-• Key role in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.
+• Significant importance in modern technologies – are used in computer drives, electric motors, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: